kubernetes/enhancements/keps/sig-apps/3998-job-success-completion-policy/README.md

 Switching the status from `SuccessCriteriaMet` to `Failed` would bring the confusions to the systems, which depends on the Job API.

-So, the status can never switch from `SucessCriterionMet` to `Failed`.
+So, the status can never switch from `SucessCriteriaMet` to `Failed`.
 Additionally, once the job has `SuccessCriteriaMet=true` condition, the job definitely ends with `Complete=true` condition even if the lingering pods could potentially meet the failure policies.